 Airbags save lives every day.
 There are also circumstances where an airbag can actually cause injuries in a crash.
 If this is the case, you might have the right to financial compensation.
-Contact an experienced Baltimore airbag injury lawyer to learn more about how to protect your legal rights today.
+Contact a Baltimore airbag injury lawyer at William G. Kolodner Personal Injury Lawyers at (410) 837-2144 to learn more about how to protect your legal rights today.

-At William G. Kolodner, P.A., our personal injury attorneys offer a free case review for every potential client.
+At William G. Kolodner Personal Injury Lawyers, our personal injury attorneys offer a free case review for every potential client.
 This gives you a chance to sit down with an experienced lawyer who has seen cases like yours before.
 You can get answers and learn more about what to expect if you choose to file a claim for compensation.

-If you were hurt when your airbags went off, or if your airbags failed to deploy, give us a call to discuss options today.
+If you were hurt when your airbags went off, or if your airbags failed to deploy, contact our Baltimore law firm to discuss options today.

-Why it’s Important to Hire a Car Accident Lawyer
+Why it’s Important to Hire a Baltimore Car Accident Lawyer

 Car accident victims often cringe at the thought of taking legal action.
 Without standing up for yourself, however, you miss out on valuable compensation that you need.
 Our Baltimore car accident lawyers want to take as much stress out of the process as possible.

-When you hire William G. Kolodner, P.A., you get the benefit of more than 100 years of collective legal experience.
+When you hire William G. Kolodner Personal Injury Lawyers, you get the benefit of more than 100 years of collective legal experience.
 It’s important to get enough compensation to cover both the past and future costs of your injuries.
 You only have one shot at a settlement deal–and once you’ve settled, you generally can’t go back and sue for more.

 Our car accident lawyers have the real-life experience needed to understand what you deserve–as well as the negotiating skills to get that money in your pocket.